Additional information and answers to the most commonly asked questions:

 Your payment options are:

-1. Pay out of pocket.
-There is a payment plan available - please see the Alfred State Police Academy application for more information.
+- Pay out of pocket.
+A payment plan is available - please see the Alfred State Police Academy application for more information.

-• After the assistant registrar verifies enrollment with chief of police, they certify enrollment with the VA.
+- After the assistant registrar verifies enrollment with the police chief, they certify enrollment with the VA.

-• $7,350 is the maximum loan amount (certified cost of attendance) for the program.
+- $9,960 is the program's maximum loan amount (certified cost of attendance).

-• Per federal regulations, private loan funds cannot disburse more than seven days prior to the start of the program.
+- Per federal regulations, private loan funds cannot be disbursed more than seven days before the start of the program.